 Limitations of the code mainly arise from the size or shape of the parameter priors, as for example large uniform priors provide a space that is too uninformative or takes too long to reliably cover with a reasonable amount of computing time, while narrow Gaussians can be too tight for a large sample of various galaxy types. \prospector provides as output the MCMC chains for all free model parameters of the fitting model, which constitute probability density functions (PDFs) that can be then used to infer more statistically reasonable properties.
 This can be achieved by exploration of the posterior space to for instance break degeneracies or analyze multiple peaks in the posterior, which lead to multiple possible physical property values for the respective galaxy SED fit.
 If only the best-fit model is desired, the maximum a posteriori (MAP) value can be determined from the chains.
 The current build v1.1 is used in this work.

-\subsection{\palpha Simulated Stellar Populations}
+\subsection{\palpha simulated stellar populations}

-To calibrate the hyper-parameters of \cigale and \prospector and use them on real data, we generate mock photometry using the \prospector code itself.
+To calibrate the hyper-parameters of \cigale and \prospector and use them on real data, we generated mock photometry using the \prospector code itself.
 We generate a library of 10\,000 synthetic galaxies with $0.1<z<1.0$ and $ i_\mathrm{AB} < 22.5$.
 These ranges are dictated by the PAUS limiting magnitude and the coverage of the bulk of the PAUS redshift distribution.
-We use the \palpha-model described in \cite{Leja2017}, \cite{Leja2019} to create the photometric data and the associated set of physical properties.
-This setup uses a non-parametric SFH, a two-component \cite{Charlot2000} curve for modelling of the dust attenuation separated by contributions from stellar birth clouds and the diffuse ISM optical depths (with the latter having a modified wavelength scaling that accounts for the UV bump, see \citealt{Noll2009}, \citealt{Kriek2013}), a dust emission model from \cite{Draine2007}, \cite{Draine2014}, and nebular emission using the $\textsc{Cloudy}$ templates \citep{Ferland2017}.
-We first draw 50\,000 samples from the prior space described in Tab. \ref{tab:simulations_priors} and then we randomly select 10\,000 sources having $i_\mathrm{AB} < 22.5$.
+We used the \palpha-model described in \cite{Leja2017}, \cite{Leja2019} to create the photometric data and the associated set of physical properties.
+This setup uses a non-parametric SFH, a two-component \cite{Charlot2000} curve for modeling the dust attenuation separated based on contributions from stellar birth clouds and the diffuse ISM optical depths (with the latter having a modified wavelength scaling that accounts for the UV bump, see \citealt{Noll2009}, \citealt{Kriek2013}), and a dust emission model from \cite{Draine2007} and \cite{Draine2014}, along with nebular emission using the $\textsc{Cloudy}$ templates \citep{Ferland2017}.
+We first drew 50\,000 samples from the prior space described in Table \ref{tab:simulations_priors} and then we randomly selected 10\,000 sources having $i_\mathrm{AB} < 22.5$.

 In the \palpha model \citep{Leja2019}, galaxy stellar metallicities are drawn from the \cite{Gallazzi2005} mass-metallicity relation (MZR).
 For each draw from the stellar mass prior, a stellar metallicity value is sampled from a clipped normal distribution that is characterized by the means and standard deviations of the corresponding mass bin. $\sigma$ is thereby defined as the difference of the 84$^\mathrm{th}$ and 16$^\mathrm{th}$ percentiles.
 For consistency, we assume a \cite{Chabrier2003} shape for the IMF throughout this work.